-Dubai Culture Supports UAE's Participation In Venice Biennale
+Dubai Culture supports UAE's participation in Venice Biennale

-(MENAFN- Dubai PR Network) Dubai, UAE, 23 April 2024: Dr Saeed Mubarak bin Kharbash, CEO of the Arts and Literature Sector at Dubai Culture and Arts Authority (Dubai Culture) has visited the 60th edition of the International Art Exhibition at the Venice Biennale, which continues until November 24 under the theme 'Foreigners Everywhere.'
+(MENAFN- Cicero & Bernay A Communication Consultancy) Dubai, UAE, 23 April 2024: Dr Saeed Mubarak bin Kharbash, CEO of the Arts and Literature Sector at Dubai Culture and Arts Authority (Dubai Culture) has visited the 60th edition of the International Art Exhibition at the Venice Biennale, which continues until November 24 under the theme ‘Foreigners Everywhere.’
 This attendance is part of the Authority's commitment to supporting the UAE's international cultural engagements, introducing the creativity and capabilities of local talent, and enhancing their presence on the global map.
 This includes exchanging expertise and strengthening relations with international cultural and creative institutions, and showcasing best practices in the artistic sector that the Authority is working to develop and promote for growth and prosperity.

 During his visit, Bin Kharbash witnessed the UAE National Pavilion opening ceremony at the International Biennale held in the Arsenale – Sale d’Armi area of the Italian city.
 He was briefed on the details of the solo exhibition ‘Abdullah Al Saadi: Sites of Memory, Sites of Amnesia’, which marks a milestone in Al Saadi's career as it encompasses the essence of 40 years of travel and interaction with the surrounding environment that has influenced his artworks.
 The exhibition, curated by Tarek Abou El Fetouh, presents eight major artworks containing hundreds of art pieces produced during his expeditions into the natural world and represents the eighth participation of the UAE National Pavilion in the Venice Biennale.